sjfke/container-interactive-shells/README.md

 # Containers Which Provide An Interactive Shell

-Containers for deploying inside the cluster for troubleshooting and debugging.
+Containers for deploying inside a `kubernetes` cluster for troubleshooting and debugging.

 * [Simple RHEL UBI-8 deployment](#rhel-ubi-8-deployment)
 * [Simple BusyBox deployment](#busybox-deployment)